alphagov/govuk_migration_plan_public/5_test_all_the_things.md

 ### Test that publishing works

-* Can we access Publisher
+* Can we access Publisher?
-* Can we access Whitehall publisher
+* Can we access Whitehall publisher?
-* Can we access Travel Advice publisher
+* Can we access Travel Advice publisher?

 ### Licensify

-* Can we access Licensify Admin
+* Can we access Licensify Admin?
-* Does applying for a test license work
+* Does applying for a test license work?

 ### EFG

-* Can we sign in to EFG
+* Can we sign in to EFG?
-* Does data look sane
+* Does data look sane?

 Next Steps: [6_enable_external_access.md](6_enable_external_access.md)